-As a part of their jobs, some County employees are required to meet with clients outside of the workplace or to attend training sessions and conferences in various off-site locations.
-While an employee may choose to use his/her personal vehicle for such travel, mileage for that travel will not be reimbursed if a County-owned vehicle is available or if a County-owned vehicle could be shared by others attending the same function.
-If a County-owned vehicle is not available and up to four employees are attending the same off-site meeting or function, one employee will receive mileage reimbursement for providing transportation for up to three other employees.
+Some County employees are required to meet with clients outside of the workplace or to attend training sessions and conferences in various off-site locations.
+While an employee may choose to use his/her personal vehicle for such travel, mileage for that travel will not be reimbursed if a County-owned vehicle is available, or if a County-owned vehicle could be shared by others attending the same function.
+If a County-owned vehicle is not available, and up to four employees are attending the same off-site meeting or function, one employee will receive mileage reimbursement for providing transportation for up to three other employees.
 Travel arrangements for such meetings or functions must be approved by department management prior to participation.